Project cost management software comes to the rescue when you’re struggling with challenges like:

 One thing that has helped colleagues is their ability to log time against jobs and projects.
 “It’s a way to keep track of what resources we’re giving to each department.
 It just makes everything a lot simpler,” Lara explains.

 While a robust financial plan is a critical part of any project, specific projects may not always go perfectly.
-You’ll have to wrestle with the threat of scope creep, cost overruns, and unexpected resource needs.
+You may have to wrestle with the threat of scope creep, cost overruns, and unexpected resource needs.

 To maintain profitability, you’ll need to continually track project costs throughout the whole project lifecycle.
 Wrike makes that easy, helping you complete your projects, no matter the obstacles you face.

-- See key financial metrics in real time on your Wrike dashboard.
-Your dashboard is a completely customizable space where you can see the critical information you need, whether that’s to-do lists, budget data, or your teams’ work hours.
-It’s easy to access exactly what you need at a glance.
+• See key financial metrics in real time on your Wrike dashboard: Your dashboard is a completely customizable space where you can see the critical information you need, whether that’s to-do lists, budget data, or your teams’ work hours.
+It’s easy to access exactly what you need at a glance, all in a single system, for faster decision-making.

-- Leverage prebuilt reports to see quick insights, or build custom reports for more specific data.
-Wrike lets you create beautiful, detailed reports with a single click (and then share these reports with another click).
+• Leverage prebuilt reports to see quick insights, or build custom reports for more specific data: Wrike lets you create beautiful, detailed reports in a matter of seconds, keeping stakeholders aligned with up-to-date financial information.
 Use the prebuilt templates or create your own with the data you need.

-Wrike doesn’t just make it easier to track your projects’ financial status, it helps your organization save money too.
+Wrike is excellent for helping teams track financial performance while also reducing the number of inefficiencies tied to project administration.
 For instance, PR agency Tipton Communications saved 10% on billable hours by moving project and cost management to Wrike.

 “I estimate that, before we adopted Wrike, we were losing somewhere between 5% and 10% of billable hours to unnecessary project administration: chasing project statuses, getting people to fill out forms, looking for documents, etc,” says Dan Tipton, the agency’s president and CEO.

-Clockify is one of the best-known tools out there for organizations that need a simple time tracking solution.
+Clockify is one of the best-known tools for freelancers and small businesses that need a simple time tracking solution.
 That means that it’s not a complete project cost management tool.
-Instead, it’s designed exclusively to help you, your teams, and freelancers track and manage your hours.
+Instead, it’s designed exclusively to help you, your teams, and freelancers track and manage their hours, rather than handle broader financial workflows like cash flow management.

 To this end, it has a simple calendar timesheet view, where all staff members can enter their hours, clock in and out, and report on total hours.
 This functionality is free.
 But if you want to connect your timesheets to invoicing, payroll, or your larger project budgets, you’ll need to upgrade.

 Access is an accounting software that’s built for project-based organizations.
-It helps you track sales and expenses, keep your project accounts up to date, and comply with local tax and financial regulations.
+It helps you track sales and expenses, keep your project accounts up to date, comply with local tax and financial regulations, and support day-to-day financial management

-Beside its fundamental accounting features, it does have some useful, easy-to-use cost estimation and budget management tools too.
+Besides its fundamental accounting and expense tracking features, it does have some useful, easy-to-use cost estimation and budget management tools too.
 For instance, you can set alerts throughout your project to assess how actual costs match your forecasts.

-Harvest is essentially a time tracking tool that directly links your timesheets into your invoice management system.
-It’s built to help you manage your expenses and labor costs while reducing data entry.
+Harvest is essentially a time tracking tool that directly links your timesheets to your invoice management system.
+It’s built to help you manage your expenses and labor costs while reducing data entry

 Where it differs from tools such as Clockify is that it’s built for project managers.
 Thanks to its dedicated project structure, it’s slightly more suited to project-based work.
 For instance, you can set up different types of projects (e.g., fixed-fee or non-billable projects) or report on individual projects.
 You can also easily integrate your timesheets into your cost management tools.